2004 Tampa Bay Buccaneers season: Standings

+1 2 3 St. Louis clinched the NFC #5 seed instead of Minnesota or New Orleans based on better conference record (7–5 to Minnesota’s 5–7 to New Orleans’ 6–6).; 1 2 Minnesota clinched the NFC #6 seed instead of New Orleans based on head-to-head victory.; 1 2 3 4 5 Detroit finished ahead of Arizona and New York Giants based upon head-to-head record (2–0 versus Arizona’s 1–1 and New York Giants’ 0–2).
+Division tiebreak was initially used to eliminate Dallas and Washington.; 1 2 3 New York Giants finished ahead of Dallas and Washington in the NFC East based on better head-to-head record (3–1 to Dallas‘ 2–2 to Washington’s 1–3).; 1 2 Dallas finished ahead of Washington in the NFC East based on head-to-head sweep.; 1 2 Tampa Bay finished ahead of Chicago based upon head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Game summaries

 Week 1: at Washington Redskins

 Opening day saw Tampa Bay visit Washington.
 In the second quarter, Brad Johnson threw deep for an apparent 29-yard touchdown pass to newly acquired wide receiver Joey Galloway.
 Galloway, was unable to secure the ball, and suffered a groin injury on the play.
 After a Martin Gramatica field goal, the Buccaneers entered halftime trailing 10–3.

 Ronde Barber tied the score at 10–10 after he recovered a Mark Brunell fumble 9 yards for a touchdown.
 After an interception, Washington, managed two field goals in the fourth period, and held on to win 16–10.